Don Doko Don

 is a platform arcade game developed and released by Taito in 1989.
 In the game, the player(s) control two lumberjacks, Bob and Jim, with the objective being to clear the screen of all the enemies.
 Bob and Jim use their mallets to stun the enemies, pick up the enemies, then throw them at a wall, or other enemies to kill them off, resulting in bonus points.
 Bonus items also appear during stages that will have varying effects on the players.

 Taito and ITL ported the game to both the Family Computer and PC-Engine in 1990, both of which remained exclusive to Japan.
-A sequel game, aptly named Don Doko Don 2, was released in 1992 for the Family Computer in Japan, developed by Natsume.
-The gameplay has been often compared to Taito's earlier platform games, specifically Bubble Bobble and The NewZealand Story.
+A sequel game, aptly named Don Doko Don 2, was released in 1992 for the Family Computer in Japan, developed by Natsume Co., Ltd. The gameplay has been often compared to Taito's earlier platform games, specifically Bubble Bobble and The NewZealand Story.
 The original arcade version of the game was included in both Taito Memories Joukan and Taito Legends 2 in 2005, the Egret II Mini in 2022 and the Arcade Archives series in 2023.

 Gameplay

 Don Doko Don is a platform arcade game.
 The player(s) control two lumberjacks, Bob and Jim, on their quest to save the princess and king of Marry Land.
 They go through a series of single-screen stages, with the objective of killing all the enemies on the stage.
 Bob and Jim defeat enemies by using a mallet to stun them.
 They can then pick stunned enemies up and throw them at other enemies to destroy them, which gives bonus points, depending on how many enemies are in the path of the thrown enemy.
 Destroyed enemies leave behind fruit which can be collected for points.
 Once all enemies are destroyed play proceeds to the next level which is generally more difficult.
 Throughout the game, various power-ups can be collected, which represent potions, hammers, or books, help the players' character speed up, receive more power, or kill in different ways.

 If the player(s) take too long to complete a level, a flying devil (much like the ones featured in The Fairyland Story and The NewZealand Story) will come into the level to kill the player(s).

-Beating the game normally will result in a bad ending in which only the princess will be saved, however, by unlocking a secret set of levels via a shortcut on the first stage, the player(s) will be able to access the full ending in which the king is saved as well.
+Beating the game normally will result in a bad ending in which only the princess will be saved, but by unlocking a secret set of levels via a shortcut on the first stage, the player(s) will be able to access the good ending in which the king is saved as well.